-Line 2-Tax-Exempt Income Allocable to Charitable Contributions which amounts are paid, permanently set aside, or to be used for charitable purposes, the specific provisions control.
+Line 2-Tax-Exempt Income Allocable to Charitable Contributions

+Any estate or trust that pays or sets aside any part of its income for a charitable purpose must reduce the deduction by the portion allocable to any tax-exempt income.
+If the governing instrument specifically provides as to the source from which amounts are paid, permanently set aside, or to be used for charitable purposes, the specific provisions control.
 In all other cases, determine the amount of tax-exempt income allocable to charitable contributions by multiplying line 1 by a fraction, the numerator of which is the total tax-exempt income of the estate or trust, and the denominator of which is the gross income of the estate or trust.
 Do not include in the denominator any losses allocated to corpus.